 10. Don't Ignore a Poorly Maintained Appliance's Energy Cost

 A refrigerator with dirty condenser coils, a dryer with a partially blocked vent, or a washer with worn drum seals doesn't just risk a breakdown — it runs inefficiently every single day.
 A refrigerator working harder than it should due to neglected maintenance can consume $150–$300 more per year in electricity than a well-maintained unit of the same model.
-The repair or maintenance cost often pays for itself in energy savings alone within 12–18 months, before you account for the avoided breakdown.
+If an appliance in your Connecticut home is running longer than it used to or cycling more frequently, that's a sign it's quietly raising your bill.

 Is a Struggling Appliance Costing You More Than You Realize?